DecodeMyFeed.

 Plenty of free tools will turn a Takeout export into charts — totals, top channels, watch-time graphs.
 We wrote an honest comparison of those free tools and where our paid report differs (short version: they describe what you watched; we explain why the algorithm keeps feeding it to you).

-You can also upload your watch-history.json to Decode My Feed directly — pick the Google Takeout tab on the upload page.
-Fair warning, stated there too: without watch-progress data the report skips its completion-based sections (viewing style, attention gap, reclaimable time).
-The extension export unlocks the full version.
+You can also upload the Takeout .zip to Decode My Feed directly, exactly as Google sent it — we open it in your browser and find the history file, so there is nothing to extract.
+(An already-extracted watch-history.json works too.)
+Fair warning, stated there as well: without watch-progress data the report skips its completion-based sections (viewing style, attention gap, reclaimable time).

 Ready?